r3x-tech/clickcrate-backend/README.md

 ## Get Started

-ClickCrate API (found at /clickcrate-api) - Node.js APi deplyoed to gcloud that interacts with on-chain Solana ClickCrate program
+ClickCrate API (found at /clickcrate-api) - Node.js API deployed to gcloud that interacts with on-chain Solana ClickCrate program

-ClickCrate Program (found at /programs/lib.rs) - Core on-chain Solana ClickCrate program ClickCrate Dashboard - Dashboard for interacting with ClickCrate API and for sellers working with products with no code.
+ClickCrate Program (found at /programs/lib.rs) - Core on-chain Solana ClickCrate program

+ClickCrate Dashboard - Dashboard for interacting with ClickCrate API and for sellers working with products with no code.

 ClickCrate POC Integration - ClickCrate API integrated into Slip & Slither game in together with OraHacks NFTs

 ## Introduction to ClickCrate